teoks0199/tp/docs/UserGuide.md

 **Example:**

-You wish to view the details of the first stall in the list.
+You wish to view more details of Japanese Stall.

 <div markdown="block" class="alert alert-white">